GingerNinja23/ipop-documentation/Running-SocialVPN-on-Android-Emulator.md

     ```

 3. Update the `config.json` file with proper credentials.
 For SocialVPN, you
-    don't have to change the *ip4* address, but for GroupVPN it is important
+    don't have to change the *ip4* address.
-    to use a different IPv4 address for each machine.

     ```bash